Kmullen444/Comptia/1001 Notes/Networking/Network Devices/network_devices.md

 #### Download speed is faster than the upload speed (asymmetric)
 - Usually have about 10,000 foot limitation from the central office (CO)
 - 52 Mbit/s downsteam to 15Mbit/s upsteam are common speeds
-- Faster speeds may be possible if closer ot the CO
+- Faster speeds may be possible if closer to the CO

 ### ONT